Justintime50/nginx-php-docker/README.md

 - `7.4` - uses the latest release on the PHP 7.4 Alpine track.
 - `7.3` - uses the latest release on the PHP 7.3 Alpine track.
 - `7.2` - uses the latest release on the PHP 7.2 Alpine track.
+- `7.1` - uses the latest release on the PHP 7.1 Alpine track. - `Deprecated`
+- `7.0` - uses the latest release on the PHP 7.0 Alpine track. - `Deprecated`
 - `dev` - the testing branch for this image.
 Do not use this tag in production.

 ## Building New Versions